Disease Overview

 • It can be difficult to come to terms with a diagnosis of hATTR amyloidosis, and you may have questions about the disease

 • It’s important to know that you’re not alone.
-There are educational resources available to help you understand your diagnosis
+There are resources available to help you understand your diagnosis

 What are the symptoms of hATTR amyloidosis?